kubedb/docs/docs/guides/percona-xtradb/quickstart/overview/index.md

 No resources found in demo namespace.
 ```

-From the above output, you can see that all perconaxtradb resources are deleted. there is no option to recreate/reinitialize your database if `terminationPolicy` is set to `Delete`.
+From the above output, you can see that all perconaxtradb resources are deleted. there is no option to recreate/reinitialize your database if `deletionPolicy` is set to `Delete`.

->Be careful when you set the `terminationPolicy` to `Delete`.
+>Be careful when you set the `deletionPolicy` to `Delete`.
 Because there is no option to trace the database resources if once deleted the database.

 ## Database Halted

-If you want to delete PerconaXtraDB resources(`StatefulSet`,`Service`, etc.) without deleting the `PerconaXtraDB` object, `PVCs` and `Secret` you have to set the `spec.halted` to `true`.
+If you want to delete PerconaXtraDB resources(`PetSet`,`Service`, etc.) without deleting the `PerconaXtraDB` object, `PVCs` and `Secret` you have to set the `spec.halted` to `true`.
 KubeDB operator will be able to delete the PerconaXtraDB related resources except the `PerconaXtraDB` object, `PVCs` and `Secret`.

 Suppose we have a database running `perconaxtradb-quickstart` in our cluster.
 Now, we are going to set `spec.halted` to `true` in `PerconaXtraDB`  object by running `kubectl edit -n demo perconaxtradb-quickstart` command.